olizilla/oli.zilla.org.uk/_posts/2013-01-20-if-only-you-knew-plain-text.markdown

 Wherever possible, capture your ideas in plain text.
 Read up about [Markdown](http://daringfireball.net/projects/markdown/basics).
 It's a standard for writing plain text that means you can automagically turn them into HTML.
 HTML documents beat Word documents every time; if you have an interweb connection, you probably read a bunch of them before breakfast or firing up anything you think of as a computer.

-*Word documents are a storage format for the CV's of the semi-skilled.* A Word doc is editable.
+*Word documents are a storage format for bad CV's* A Word doc is editable.
 It's your source code, not the finished article.
 Just because it's contrived enough to look a bit like a page of paper, and it has all your text on it does not mean it's the artifact of your labour that you should pass on.

 If you want the recipient to read your work, send them something that they can read easily but not edit; a PDF or better still a link to an HTML document that you auto-magic'd from a Markdown document.